donotfuckme/kryonet/README.md

     SomeResult result = someObject.doSomething();
 ```

-The `getRemoteObject` method returns a proxy object that represents the specified class.
+The `getRemoteObject(...)` method returns a proxy object that represents the specified class.
 When a method on the class is called, a message is sent over the connection and on the remote side the method is invoked on the registered object.
 The method blocks until the return value is sent back over the connection.

 Exactly how the remote method invocation is performed can be customized by casting the proxy object to a RemoteObject.